-Our future capital requirements are currently focused on executing the Plan of Dissolution and, if the Dissolution is not executed, will depend on the results of any other strategic alternative we may pursue.
-Other strategic alternatives may include pursuit of a strategic transaction or the continued operation of product development.
+Our future capital requirements will depend on the results of any strategic alternative we may pursue and are able to implement.
+Other strategic alternatives may include pursuit of a strategic transaction, a voluntary dissolution, or the continued operation of product development.
 In the event we resume product candidate development, our future capital requirements will depend on many factors, including: